Exploring the Potential of Residual Impurities in Germanium Detectors for Low-Mass Dark Matter Detection: The Property of Electric Dipole States

 \section{The Property of Electric Dipole States}

+In this section, we initially introduce the concept that Ge detectors are anticipated to operate at temperatures below 6.5 K without depletion, as no free charges are expected to exist.
+Subsequently, we argue that this assumption may not hold for Ge detectors operating near helium temperatures.
+This is because the dipole states formed in the freeze-out process possess an electric field that can influence the drift field, consequently inducing charge trapping by forming cluster dipole states.
+We calculate the electric field strength for dipole states at three different temperatures, illustrating the temperature dependence of the field strength.
+Finally, we present the phenomenon of charge trapping by dipole states, leading to the formation of cluster dipole states.

-In general, when a Ge detector contains no free charge, it doesn't require high-voltage depletion.
-This suggests that Ge detectors should be operable with low voltage, a concept validated by the SuperCDMS~\cite{cdms} and EDELWEISS~\cite{ede} experiments when Ge detectors were cooled to below 40 miliKevin (mK).
-However, a different scenario unfolded during the operation of planar detectors at USD at 5.2 K. Both n-type and p-type detectors exhibited significant charge trapping at low voltages~\cite{mei2022evidence}.
-The extent of trapping depended on the charge type that was drifting across the detector under the influence of an electric field.
-In an n-type detector, charge trapping was more pronounced when holes drifted across the detector, whereas in a p-type detector, electrons were more severely trapped when drifting~\cite{mei2022evidence}.
-The trapping of charges at lower electric fields is attributed to the electric fields generated by dipole states.
-These electric fields have the effect of diminishing the overall field that guides drifting charges across the detector volume.
+In general, when a Ge detector lacks free charge, it typically operates without the need for high-voltage depletion.
+This implies that Ge detectors can function at temperatures below 6.5 K with low voltages in the range of a few volts, a concept validated by experiments such as SuperCDMS~\cite{cdms} and EDELWEISS~\cite{ede}, where Ge detectors successfully operated at temperatures below 40 milliKelvin (mK).
+However, a different scenario emerged during the operation of planar detectors (R09-02 and RL) at 5.2 K at the University of South Dakota (USD).
+Both n-type (R09-02) and p-type (RL) detectors displayed notable charge trapping at low voltages below 100 volts~\cite{mei2022evidence}.
+The extent of trapping was contingent on the charge type drifting across the detector under the influence of an electric field.
+In an n-type detector, charge trapping was more pronounced when holes drifted across the detector, while in a p-type detector, electrons were more severely trapped during drifting~\cite{mei2022evidence}.
+This observation contrasts with Ge detectors operated below 40 mK in SuperCDMS and EDELWEISS, where Ge detectors performed well at voltages below 10 volts.
+Investigating the cause, we realized that the trapping of charges at lower electric fields can be attributed to the electric fields generated by dipole states.
+These electric fields diminish the overall field guiding drifting charges across the detector volume.
+Furthermore, the electric field strength produced by those dipole states must have a temperature dependence, which will be elucidated later.
 Figure~\ref{fig:dipolefield} illustrates the electric field generated by a dipole state comprising a pair of charges, one with a charge of $-q$ and the other with a charge of $+q$, at three distinct locations.

 The electric field strength along the perpendicular bisector (Point P) can be calculated as follows: